-On 23 February 2026, the government published “Every Child Achieving and Thriving,” its long-awaited SEND White Paper.
+On 23 February 2026, the government published “Every Child Achieving and Thriving”, its long-awaited SEND White Paper.
 If you have a child with SEND, you’ve probably seen the headlines.
 Some of them are alarming.

-Here’s what the White Paper actually says, what it means for your family, and what you should do right now.
+Below is what the White Paper actually says, what it means for your family, and what you should do right now.

 The headline changes